Disengagement Theory

 Disengagement Theory and Happiness

 The implicit reward of healthy disengagement is satisfaction.
-The theory hypothesizes that when a person engages in “expected and mutual withdrawal of individual from society and society from individual” the person “should be happy” (Martin, 1973).
+The theory hypothesizes that when a person engages in “expected and mutual withdrawal of individual from society and society from individual,” the person “should be happy” (Martin, 1973).

 The process of disengagement is stressful, marked by periods of crisis.
 The their suggests that the first crisis is encountered between the ages of 60-65, followed by a period of relative contentment.
 The crisis resumes around the age of 70 which is marked by “great instability, general restlessness, and irritability.”
-A second period of calmness returns in very old age (Tallmer and Kutner, 1970).
+A second period of calmness returns in very old age (Tallmer & Kutner, 1970).

-Perhaps, given the difficulty of periods of crisis, that life satisfaction is not a consequence of the disengagement, but a consequence of a persons ability to shift perspectives and meaning during the major life transitions occurring during the aging process.
-Life satisfaction and subjective wellbeing might be more an attribute of reengagement in different roles.
+Perhaps, given the difficulty of periods of crisis, that life satisfaction is not a consequence of the disengagement, but a consequence of a person’s ability to shift perspectives and meaning during the major life transitions occurring during the aging process.
+Life satisfaction and subjective wellbeing might be more an attribute of re-engagement in different roles.

 Accepting the Approaching End

 Cumming and Henry, of course, make no mention of Freud’s death instinct.
-They propose that “awareness of death is purported to be the key variable triggering the disengagement process” (Chappell, 1976, p.
+They propose that, “Awareness of death is purported to be the key variable triggering the disengagement process” (Chappell, 1976, p.
 326).

-Role Changes
+Role Changesโ€‹

 A overlooked aspect of aging is the economics of the individuals.
 Many move into old age with accumulated resources, making new roles available that previously were not.
 The possibility of retirement offers great opportunities for some.
 However, when resources are lacking, disengagement from a career and income is stressful, limiting new roles for passion and purpose.